jakob-bagterp/colorist-for-python/docs/user-guide/standard-colors/background.md

     - Standard Colors
 ---

-# How to Print Background Colors in Python
+# How to Print Background Colors
 ## Introduction
 When you want to print colored backgrounds in the terminal, Colorist offers two ways of doing so: